 Generally, if you intend to become a teacher in British Columbia’s kindergarten to grade 12 education system, you must have a teaching certificate from the Ministry of Education issued through the Teacher Regulation Branch.
 In order to be eligible to receive this license, you must complete an undergraduate program and a professional teacher education program.
 This takes approximately five years of full-time study.

 Teacher education options in B.C. are available in two areas: elementary/middle school (grades K-7), and secondary school (grades 8-12).

 Note: Not every education program can support all teachable subject areas available in B.C.

-The structures of teacher education programs vary, depending on the institution and the option you choose.
-At UFV the Bachelor of Education is a post-baccalaureate professional program.
-In other words, it is a one year program after applicants have completed a Bachelor's degree.
-If you have questions about what program options are best for you and how to develop a program plan geared towards the teaching profession, you are advised to attend one of the TE Information Seminars or see the Teacher Education Advisor for an appointment.
+The structures of teacher education programs vary depending upon the institution and the option you choose.
+At UFV, the Bachelor of Education is a post-baccalaureate professional program.
+In other words, it is a one-year program after applicants have completed a bachelor's degree.
+If you have questions about what program options are best for you and how to develop a program plan geared towards the teaching profession, you are advised to attend one of the Teacher Education information seminars.

 UFV offers a Community Support Worker certificate which can help you tailor your studies to become a special education assistant working under the supervision of classroom teachers to perform duties such as coaching in basic subjects, preparing specialized teaching materials, and meeting student's special physical needs.